microsoft/OMS-docker/Kubernetes/windows/README.md

 2. Configuration files for fluent, fluent-bit and oms outplut plugin
 3. oms output plugin for fluent-bit
 4. Ruby scripts for configuration parsing
+5. Fluent heartbeat plugin
-5. Powershell scripts for setup and running the container on an AKS windows node
+6. Powershell scripts for setup and running the container on an AKS windows node

 ### Certificate Generator